ASKHOPE/marpungoprod/README.md

-# Marpu NGO - Community Engagement Platform
+# Marpu - Community Engagement Platform
 ## Video Demonstration of the Project
 - https://youtu.be/vdtHkYny6l8

-Marpu NGO is a Next.js application designed to foster community engagement, manage events, facilitate donations, and coordinate volunteer efforts.
+Marpu is a Next.js application designed to foster community engagement, manage events, facilitate donations, and coordinate volunteer efforts.
 It features a user-friendly interface for public users and a comprehensive admin dashboard for managing the platform's content and operations.

 ## Features